-In Illinois where Heather is from, the tax on gas just increased, so this can have a huge effect on people who work jobs that require frequent driving.
-Many drivers have been saving on gas by using the GetUpside app.
+Unfortunately, Instacart doesn’t pay for your gas.
+In please like Illinois where Heather is from, the tax on gas just increased, so this can have a huge effect on people who work jobs that require frequent driving.
+Many drivers have been saving on gas by using some of these best gas apps, including the Upside app.
 If you have a car payment, that’s another expense you might want to tack on.

 3. Insulated Bags

-There are a few things you can do to increase your overall Instacart pay, including your hourly rate.
+There are a few things you can do to increase your overall Instacart pay.

-1. Become a Faster Shopper
+1. Become a faster shopper